nepton/LinqAsync/README.md

 ### Abstraction layer project

 The abstraction layer project does not know/implement any async method of the underlying db.
 It's just focus the business logic in here.
-> There is no technical implementation here include EFCore
+> There is no technical implementation here

 Install the NuGet package from nuget.org